kexa-io/Kexa/docs/configuration/rules-configuration.md

 - `objectName`: Type of resource to check
 - `conditions`: List of conditions to check

+### Objects Names

+To check all available objects name, your can refer to this page of our website [Kexa Addons](https://kexa.io/modules) and click on the addon you want to see objects name from.

+Else you can look at the Javascript/Node SDK of the associated addon, we are using the same name.

 ### Conditions

 Conditions are the core comparison operators used to evaluate resources in your infrastructure.
 Each condition consists of three main components: